Yes! You can earn college credit while still in high school!

-You can earn college credit in high school while developing advanced communication skills and making the transition to college easier.
-These are just a few of the benefits of enrolling in a dual credit course as an early entry student.
-Don't delay.
+You can earn college credit in high school.
 Enroll in a dual credit course and get a jump start on your college degree.
 Click here for more information and a list of dual credit class offerings for 2021-2022.

 What is dual credit?

 Through Mayville State's dual credit program, qualified high school students are able to enroll in specifically approved classes taught in their local high schools, online, or through interactive video.
 They receive "dual credit", both high school and university credit, for their work.
-Dual credit gives motivated, college-bound high school students the opportunity to get a jump start on college by earning college credit before attending on a full-time basis.
 Credit earned under this program will be applicable toward a degree at Mayville State and is generally transferable to other accredited colleges and universities.
 For more information about dual credit in North Dakota, click here.

 Who can take dual credit courses?

 Any high school student enrolled in grades ten, eleven, or twelve who has received permission from his or her school administrator, has a 3.0 GPA and meets any course placement or pre-requisite guidelines is eligible for enrollment in a Mayville State dual credit course.
 To enroll in ENGL 110 College Composition I, an ACT English sub-test score of 18 is required.
 To enroll in MATH 103 College Algebra, an ACT Mathematics sub-test score of 21 is required.
 Additional placement information can be found here.

-Students who do not meet the required minimum 3.0 GPA may be allowed to take dual credit courses (other than dual credit MATH or ENGL) with special permission.
-Please use this Special Permission Form to request special consideration for enrolling in dual credit.
+Students who do not meet the required minimum 3.0 GPA may be allowed to take dual credit courses (other than dual credit MATH or ENGL) with permission from their school administrator.
+Please reach out to Kati Nelson, to request special consideration for enrolling in dual credit.
 High school counselors and teachers may advise students regarding their academic readiness to participate in dual credit courses, and only those students who are academically ready should enroll in a dual credit course.

 Dual credit waiver program